akshell/docs/ref/ak/template/api.rst

 Generally, you'll store templates in code files of your application rather than using the low-level :class:`Template` API.
-In specific situations templates could be stored in the database or in the file storage.
+In specific situations templates can be stored in the database or in the file storage.
 Akshell provides a single entry-point to the template
 loading: